-- The Group has in place an organization structure with proper segregation of duties and reporting procedures and authorisation limits and all heads of business units and departments are accountable for ensuring the effective implementation of established policies and procedures. - The Group has in place a management reporting mechanism whereby financial information is generated and reviewed by management and the Board on a regular basis.
-Performance and results are monitored on a monthly basis against the results of corresponding period of prior year, with major variances explained and appropriate action taken or plans put in place. - The Group Managing Director meets with senior management regularly to review and resolve key operational, financial, personnel and other key management issues, including issues of risks and internal controls.
-Significant issues are highlighted and discussed at Board meetings. - The Credit Committee meets regularly to conduct credit reviews, monitor receivables, progress of legal cases and formulates credits procedures and policies. - The training and development programs are established to enhance and improve employee competencies and proficiencies.
+- The training and development programs are established to enhance and improve employee competencies and proficiencies.
 This is implemented through a combination of on-the-job training and classroom training courses. - The Group Code of Ethics is established to set out the ethical standards to all employees in their dealings with fellow colleagues, customers, shareholders, suppliers, competitors, the wider community and the environment. - The Whistle Blowing policy is in place with the objective of providing all stakeholders a mechanism to raise genuine concerns on unethical behaviour or any misconduct.